Richard Maitland: The Maitland Manuscripts

 Two of Maitland's manuscript works survive; both are compilations of the Scots literature of his era.
 They preserve many of the works of the great makars and a large number of anonymous pieces.
 The manuscripts also record many of Maitland's own compositions.
-Maitland's daughter Mary transcribed his poems as well as her brother John Maitland's and others.
+Maitland's daughter Marie transcribed his poems as well as her brother John Maitland's and others.

 The Maitland Manuscripts are held by the Pepys Library.

+Relations

+Maitland is the 12th great grandfather of prominent Canadian sculptor and poet Christian Cardell Corbet.